On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

 \begin{prop} The composite

 is a ring homomorphism. \end{prop}

 \begin{pf} Multiplicativity is a consequence of the fact that both the norm and the geometric fixed point functors are weakly monoidal.
-Additivity follows from the fact that the composition $\phig\circ\norm$ preserves wedges (Proposition~\ref{thm:30}). \end{pf}
+Additivity follows from the fact that the composition $\phig\circ\norm$ preserves wedges (Corollary~\ref{thm:30}). \end{pf}